-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
+Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called "SNFs.")
 Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with first pint of blood that you need.
-All other components of blood are also covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs You pay: Days 1-20: \$0 for each benefit period Days 21-100: \$194.50 coinsurance per day of each benefit period Days 100 and beyond: all costs.
-These amounts may change in 2023.
-We will update this information when it becomes available.
+All other components of blood are also covered beginning with the first pint used. get these services You pay: Days 1-20: \$0 for each benefit period Days 21-100: \$200 coinsurance per day of each benefit period Days 100 and beyond: all costs.
 Note: A "benefit period" starts the day you go into a hospital or SNF.
 It ends when you go for 60 days in a row without hospital or skilled nursing care.
 If you go into the hospital after one benefit period has ended, a new benefit begins.
-There is no limit to the number of benefit periods you can have.
-Physician/Practitioner services Authorization is required.
-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides abilled pursing facility core)

-skilled nursing facility care)A SNF where your spouse is living at the time you leave the hospital
+There is no limit to the number of benefit by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Authorization is required.
+Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+A nursing home or continuing care retirement community where you were living right before skilled nursing facility care)A SNF where your spouse is living at the time you leave the hospital